sheadawson/silverstripe-blocks/README.md

       use_global_blocks: false # Whether to use SiteConfig Blocks functionality (default if undeclared: true)
       use_blocksets: false # Whether to use BlockSet functionality (default if undeclared: true)
+      use_extra_css_classes: true # Whether to allow cms users to add extra css classes to blocks (default if undeclared: false) exclude_from_page_types # Disable the Blocks tab completely on these pages of these types
+        - ContactPage
 ```

 Remember to run ?flush=1 after modifying your .yml config to make sure it gets applied.